Tom Brady Player Prop Bets for NFL Week 7 | Tampa Bay vs. Chicago 10/24/2021

 Matchup vs. Chicago

-- Brady threw a touchdown pass in both of those matchups against the Bears, and threw multiple TD passes against them one time.
+- Brady threw a TD pass in both of those games against the Bears, and threw multiple TD passes against them once.

 - Note: Brady's stats vs. Bears date back to 2016.